jexia/docs/docs/fileset/README.md

-# FileSets
+# Filesets

 <iframe width="700" height="394" src="https://www.youtube.com/embed/S4Yz3I3MwGU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-JFS is used for indexing, fetching and manipulating files like any other user data.
-Fileset is a dataset but provides a way to maintain large data objects like files.
-At this point, we are working in cooperation with partners (Digital Ocean, AWS S3) so all your files will be saved under your cloud storage.
-On Jexia's site we will keep only metadata and the URL for the files and you can manipulate the data in the same way as with Dataset.
+JFS is used for indexing, fetching and manipulating files like any other data within your Jexia project.
+A fileset is a dataset but provides a way to maintain large data objects like files.
+At this point, we are working in cooperation with partners (Digital Ocean and AWS S3) so all of your files will be saved under your cloud storage.
+Jexia we will keep only metadata and the URL for the files, allowing you tto manipulate the data in the same way as with dataset.

-To work with files, you need to open access to specific fileset via policy.
+To work with files, you need to allow access to a specific fileset via a policy.
-Fileset is very similar to Dataset with configuration and usage so you don't need to have a long learning curve to start using it.
+A fileset is very similar to a dataset with configuration and usage.
+This means there is a small learning curve to start using it at its full potential.

 ::: tip
-Fileset is similar to other modules but can be used independently.
+A fileset is similar to other modules but can be used independently.
 It gives you the flexibility to choose what modules to use in your project.
-The future fileset will have more features related to files operations.
+After future development, filesets will have more features related to files operations.
 :::

 When uploading or updating a file record, the following things should be kept in mind:
 1. Each fileset contains a set of immutable fields: id, created_at, updated_at, size, type, url and status.
 These fields are generally used to contain the metadata of the file which is filled internally by our API.
 It is not possible to change validation, default values of these fields and their values.

-2. If a request contains an immutable field, it's value must be it's current value.
+2. If a request contains an immutable field, its value must be its current value.
 If this is not the case, it will fail with a bad request (400) error.

 3. If a request contains an unknown field, it gets added automatically as a schemaless field for this record.

 The fileset records contain the metadata of the file.
 Besides the custom fields there are some predefined ones:
-1. name - Name of the file
+1. **name** - Name of the file.
-2. size - Size of the file in bytes
+2. **size** - Size of the file in bytes.
-3. type - File type (supported types, note not mime-types and if the type is not found the extension is stored)
+3. **type** - File type (there are a few supported types, however if the type is a mime-type, or if the type is not found, then extension is stored).
-4. url - Public URL to the file
+4. **url** - Public URL to the file.
-5. status:
+5. **status**:
-    * in_progress - Jexia is still processing the file
+    * **in_progress** - Jexia is still processing the file.
-    * succeeded - File got uploaded and processed successfully
+    * **succeeded** - File got uploaded and processed successfully.
-    * failed - something went wrong during the upload or processing of the file
+    * **failed** - something went wrong during the upload or processing of the file.

-Same as Dataset you can get real-time notifications for fileset.
-Below you can find the example for this.
+Similarly to a dataset, you can get real-time notifications for a fileset.
+An example for this is shown below.

-## Upload a file
+## Upload a File
 Each request consists of two parts:

-1. data record - It can be used to add some metadata of your file.
+1. **data record** - It can be used to add some metadata to your file.
 As mentioned above if the data object contains a field, which is not in the schema, it will be added automatically as a schemaless field for this record.

-2. file record - It contains your actual file.
+2. **file record** - It contains the actual file.

 <CodeSwitcher :languages="{js:'JavaScript',bash:'cURL'}">
 <template v-slot:js>